 Canada has an extensive pipeline system to deliver natural gas from British Columbia, Alberta and Saskatchewan to eastern Canada and the United States.
 The distribution and transmission of natural gas is regulated but open to private sector ownership.
 Investment will continue to be required to expand the system's capacity and flexibility.
 The development and evolution of the natural gas market and infrastructure system will continue to be impacted by the development of shale gas in the northeast United States, the changing needs of the oil sands, access to export markets and LNG.
 Recent drops in the price of oil have slowed development of the oil sands.
 Proposed new pipelines that would connect Alberta to the Pacific Coast thereby opening up new markets in places such as China have faced legal and regulatory challenges.
-The federal government stepped in to purchase one such project to continue to move it forward.
+The federal government recently stepped in to purchase one such project to continue to move it forward.
 In addition to reviewing large project applications, the Canadian Energy Regulator provides oversight of oil and gas exploration on frontier lands such as the Arctic and offshore.
-The use of rail for shipping oil and fuel is regulated by Transport Canada, which increased its safety requirements following the tragic and devastating explosion at Lac-Mégantic.
+The use of rail for shipping oil and fuel is regulated by Transport Canada, which is continuing to increase its requirements following the tragic and devastating explosion at Lac-Mégantic.
 However, the inability to increase pipeline capacity has led to greater use of rail for oil transport.

 A significant portion of the electricity generated in Canada is transmitted from the province of origin to neighbouring provinces and to the United States.
-Most provinces have an Open Access Transmission Tariff ("OATT") for the transmission of electricity to ensure access to US markets.
 The ownership of the electricity grid is a combination of public and private sector ownership with provincial regulators regulating the rate of return.
-To meet the needs of the changing economy, several jurisdictions have embarked on multi-billion-dollar initiatives to expand their supply portfolio and improve the transmission system.
+To meet the needs of the changing economy, several jurisdictions have embarked on multi-billion dollar initiatives to expand their supply portfolio and improve the transmission system.
 This includes both expansion and development of new infrastructure, but also the use of smart technology to improve the efficiency of the existing system.